alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Managing-Attributes.rst

     new DynamoDbPersistenceAdapter(config = {}) => Object

 Constructs a ``DynamoDbPersistenceAdapter`` object.
 This object is used by ``AttributesManager`` to retrieve and save attributes object to a DynamoDB table.
-The table will have two columns: one for the parition key and one for attributes. if ``createTable`` config is set to ``true``, SDK will attempt to create a new DynamoDB table with the given ``tableName`` when instantiating the ``DynamoDbPersistenceAdapter``.
+The table will have two columns: one for the parition key and one for attributes.
+If ``createTable`` config is set to ``true``, SDK will attempt to create a new DynamoDB table with the given ``tableName`` when instantiating the ``DynamoDbPersistenceAdapter``.

 Examples
 """"""""